 - Eugene, Ore.

 Founded in 1914, Greyhound is the United States’ largest intercity bus transportation provider and connects Portland with its more than 2,400 service locations in North America.
-You can buy Greyhound bus tickets online, over the phone, at the Greyhound ticket booth at 427 N.W.
-Sixth Avenue or at the Greyhound bus terminal — in Portland, this is located at 7411 N.W.
-Station Way, next to Union Station train station and on the MAX light rail line.
+You can buy Greyhound bus tickets online, over the phone or at a Greyhound agency.
+The Portland Greyhound bus stop is located on Northwest Station Way and Marshall Street, north of Union Station train station and near the MAX light rail line.

 In addition to BoltBus and Greyhound, several other bus services provide convenient, affordable and frequent service to some of the most beautiful destinations in the region.